 2012-13: Platzer skated in 65 games for London in his first full OHL season.
 The Knights were the league’s top team in the regular season and captured the playoff title; advancing to the Memorial Cup.
 Platzer scored 5 goals with 17 assists and was +7 with 15 penalty minutes in the regular season.
 He played in all 21 playoff games and scored 2 goals with 4 assists and was +4 with 8 penalty minutes.
 In five Memorial Cup games he scored 1 goal with 1 assist and was +1.
 Platzer was ranked 110th amongst North American skaters in Central Scouting’s final rankings and was selected by Edmonton in the fourth round (96th overall) of the 2013 NHL Draft.

 Platzer is a smallish center, but he does not let his size dictate his physical play.
 He is gritty and tough and is always the first one in the corners.
-He plays with a lot of heart and is often touted as a bit of an underrated player that is overshadowed by a deep talent pool within the London Knights squad.
+Platzer has emerged as a primary scorer for Owen Sound in his third season of junior hockey and appears to be just scratching the surface in terms of his potential.

 Platzer attended training camp with the Oilers before returning to Owen Sound for the 2014-15 season.
 Now in his first full season with the Attack, he has been among the team's leading scorers and has emerged as an offensive threat after being stuck in a mostly secondary role with a deep and talented London Knights squad for his first two seasons.
 Yet to sign an entry-level deal with Edmonton, he would re-enter the NHL Draft if not signed to a contract by June 2015.
 While he is still a bit of a project at this point, Platzer's improved offensive output suggests there may be more to his game than merely late round, lower line, minor league hockey potential.